zhiyuoe/shadowagent/docs/design-process.md

 ## Tech exploration

-After learning the concept of RL, we trained the board to balance the ball, first we could see the amount of time we spent to train the model will really make a difference of the performance.
-Also, If we trained at the smaller board and put it at the bigger board environment, the ball tempts to not fall off since it is restricted when it trains.
-From this, we learned that environment is also an important factor in RL.<br/>
+After learning the concept of RL, we trained the board to balance the ball.
+First, we could see the amount of time we spent to train the model will really make a difference in the performance.
+Also, If we trained at the smaller board and put it at the wider board environment, the ball tempts not to fall off since it is restricted when it trains.
+From this, we learned that the environment is also an important factor in RL.<br/>
 [![techexploration](https://user-images.githubusercontent.com/58717137/70496564-e2405300-1ac4-11ea-998a-931391e6dd5e.jpg)](https://www.youtube.com/watch?v=11CwRzjL_c0&feature=youtu.be)<br/>
 (Click on the video)